winsecurity/SoftwarePnPPowerDriverTemplate/README.md

 # SoftwarePnPPowerDriverTemplate
 software driver that handles pnp and power irps

-sorry for the mess of the files, i tried to push from visual studio but got errors
+sorry for the mess of the files, i tried to push from visual studio but got errors.

 # Installation
 - Copy .inf and .sys file to the windows VM